 - Keep children home from school or child care until their diarrhoea has stopped.

-- Wash hands properly, especially after using the toilet, changing nappies and handling animals.
+- Wash hands thoroughly with soap and hot running water for at least 15 seconds, especially after using the toilet, changing nappies and handling animals.

 - Use paper towels when drying hands.
 This is important for food handlers.